edwardlavender/Tools4ETS/README.md

-# Tools for Ecological Time-series (Tools4ETS)
+# Tools for Ecological Time Series (Tools4ETS)

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-`Tools4ETS` is an `R` package which provides tools for ecological time-series.
-This includes data exploration, time-series processing, the computation of simple statistics from time-series or models of time-series and simulations to guide model-based ecological inference.
+`Tools4ETS` is an `R` package which provides tools for ecological time series.
+This includes data exploration, time series processing, the computation of simple statistics from time series or models of time series and simulations to guide model-based ecological inference.
-`Tools4ETS` was motivated by analyses of new, high-resolution depth time-series for a Critically Endangered elasmobranch.
+`Tools4ETS` was motivated by analyses of new, high-resolution depth time series for a Critically Endangered elasmobranch.

 <img src="vignettes/Tools4ETS_README_fig.png"/>